thatch/python-grammar-changes/README.md

-Here's a high-level log of grammar changes by version starting at 3.6 and before.
+Here's a high-level log of grammar changes by version, with the most effort sppent analyzing 3.6 and before.
 (The release listed is from tags on master, and probably doesn't take into account backports where the commit id is different.)

 | Release | Commit   | Feature | With `__future__` |
 |---------|----------|---------|-------------------|